JakeH23/c-sharp-katas/README.md

 ### CheckHeight
 Take a Person and check if their height is over 155cm.

+### ConvertToSassCase
+Takes a string, returns a sassy version of the string (alternating lower/upper case characters) e.g. `thanks for the coffee` gets turned into `tHaNkS FoR ThE CoFfEe`.

 ### TwitterFeedAnalysis
 Takes a collection of strings, checks each string for any mentions (strings starting with `@`) + hashtags (strings starting with `#`), returns a dictionary of mentions + hashtags with a count